7amo10/Complete-Data-Structures-and-Algorithms-tutorial/13.Hashing/README.md

 ![ScreenShot](https://github.com/7amo10/Complete-Data-Structures-and-Algorithms-tutorial/blob/main/13.Hashing/assests/10.DoubleProbing.png)

-Each of these types are explained in detail in coading section
+Each of these types is explained in detail in the coding section

-So, before we discuss pros and cons of Hashing let's talk about if the Hash Table is Full?!
+So, before we discuss the pros and cons of Hashing let's talk about if the Hash Table is Full?!

-This question is answered in the situation of Direct Chaining and Open addressing
+This question is answered in the situation of Direct Chaining and open-addressing

 ![ScreenShot](https://github.com/7amo10/Complete-Data-Structures-and-Algorithms-tutorial/blob/main/13.Hashing/assests/11.1.Pros&Cons.png)

 ![ScreenShot](https://github.com/7amo10/Complete-Data-Structures-and-Algorithms-tutorial/blob/main/13.Hashing/assests/11.2.Pros&Cons.png)

-As you can see this situation never acts like an horrible obstacle as the 2 types deals with their way and this is clear in the coding section.
+As you can see this situation never acts like a horrible obstacle as the 2 types deal with their way and this is clear in the coding section.

 ### Pros and Cons of Collision Resolution Techniques

 ![ScreenShot](https://github.com/7amo10/Complete-Data-Structures-and-Algorithms-tutorial/blob/main/13.Hashing/assests/11.3.Pros&Cons.png)

-This is the summary of the Hashing's Pros and Cons and ideal use of them in proper situation.
+This is the summary of Hashing's Pros and Cons and the ideal use of them in the proper situation.

 ### Practical Use of Hashing